gks-anvil/vrsix/README.md

 % vrsix load chr1.vcf gs://my_stuff/chr1.vcf
 ```

 By default, all records are ingested into a sqlite file located at `~/.local/share/vrsix.db`.
-This can be overridden with either the environment variable `VRS_VCF_INDEX`, or with an optional flag:
+This can be overridden with either the environment variable `VRS_VCF_INDEX`, or with an optional flag to the CLI:

 ```shell
 vrsix load --db-location=./vrsix.db input.vcf